bctorreira/ansible-tfg/README.md

 ```
 In this example, `free.example.com` belongs to the `ungrouped` group. `web1.example.com` and `web2.example.com` belong the `webserver` group, but only `web1.example.com` belongs in the `testing` group, `web2.example.com` belonging to the production group.
 However, all hosts belonging to the `production` and `testing` groups (that is, every host except `free.example.com`), also belong to the `france` group.
 That said, every host belongs to the `all` group.

-The hosts file, as per current configuration, should be called `local` and reside in the base directory of the ansible project.
+The hosts file, as per current configuration, should be called `local` and reside in the base directory of the Ansible project.

 ## Project structure
-The ansible project is structured as follows:
+The Ansible project is structured as follows:
 ```bash
 .
 ├─ certs/              #Certificate files directory.